Police seek help in finding shooter in I-15 slaying near Strip

 Algee was accompanied by his 32-year-old wife and 4-year-old son, who Johannson said were “miraculously unharmed.”

 Police are confident the shooting occurred before 8:30 p.m, according to Johansson.
-Algee entered the interstate from Martin Luther King Boulevard via Interstate 11, also known as U.S. 95.
-He was driving in the fast lane of the southbound I-15 between the Spring Mountain Road onramp and the Flamingo Road offramp when he was shot, Johansson said.
+Algee entered the interstate from Martin Luther King Boulevard near the Interstate 11, also known as U.S. 95, interchange.
+He was driving in the fast lane of the southbound I-15 between the Spring Mountain Road on-ramp and the Flamingo Road off-ramp when he was shot, Johansson said.

-Johansson said police also know that the unknown suspect and vehicle were travelling south on Interstate 15 in the HOV lane to the left side of Algee’s vehicle.
+Johansson said police also know that the unknown suspect and vehicle were traveling south on Interstate 15 in the HOV lane to the left side of Algee’s vehicle.

 Johansson asked for assistance from anyone who saw Algee’s vehicle before the incident, which he described as “very distinct,” and had paper license plates.
 He also asked for help from people who saw any suspicious activity, or could have dashboard footage of the incident.